-- Construction of the new substation west of the Bull Run Fossil Plant (BRF) in Anderson County, Tennessee (see Appendix I, Figure 2 in the attached report). - Adding 18.5 miles of optical ground wire (OPGW) to the existing Bull Run-Lonsdale TL.
-This line runs from BRF to the Lonsdale 161-kV Switching Station in Knox County, Tennessee (see Appendix I, Figures 2-9 in the attached report). - Adding OPGW to two existing structures to bring existing OPGW into the Oak Ridge, Tennessee 161-kV Switching Station (see Appendix I, Figure 1 in the attached report). - 4.
-Adding 2.6 miles of OPGW and upgrading the existing Solway tap line by replacing 14 of the 29 structures on the line.
+- Construction of the new substation west of the Bull Run Fossil Plant (BRF) in Anderson County, Tennessee (see Appendix I, Figure 2 in the attached report). - Adding OPGW to two existing structures to bring existing OPGW into the Oak Ridge, Tennessee 161-kV Switching Station (see Appendix I, Figure 1 in the attached report). - Adding 2.6 miles of OPGW and upgrading the existing Solway tap line by replacing 14 of the 29 structures on the line.
 The line runs from Structure 17 on the Bull Run-Lonsdale TL to the Solway, Tennessee 161-kV Switching Station in Knox County, Tennessee (see Appendix I, Figures 3-4 in the attached report). - Adding one ground wire structure (single steel pole) at the Ebenezer, Tennessee 161-kV Metering Station in Knox County, Tennessee (see Appendix I, Figure 2 in the attached report). - Replacement of a switch near the Denso, Tennessee 161-kV Metering Station in Blount County, Tennessee (see Appendix I, Figure 10 in the attached report). - In order to reach work areas, TVA would use 99 access routes (ARs).
 ARs would be 6 meters wide with variable lengths.
 Total length of all ARs would be 14.1 miles.